Moving You Out of the Mud from the North Trailhead

 Trail #4 Realignment

 Starting Fall 2012, the Friends will relocate a dangerous, badly-eroded section of Trail #4 (view plan).
 We hope to complete this project by Fall 2013 and we need your help!
-Email Michelle about getting involved, see the volunteer page, or check the calendar to get involved.
+Email us about getting involved, see the volunteer page, or check the calendar to get involved.

 Trail #7 gets a boost

 Taking the right fork from the North Trailhead (see map insert above) puts you on Trail #7 (built by the Friends in 1997) which offers some lovely views of the Seavey Loop farms.
 You might notice this rock retaining wall between the first two switchbacks on the trail.
 In 2011, the Friends built this wall from native stone to help stabilize an oak tree at the edge of the trail and reduce erosion caused by hikers cutting through the switchbacks.
 Just another example of how the Friends help people and nature thrive at Mt.
 Pisgah.
-Email Michelle, see the Volunteer page, or check the calendar to get involved.
+Email the volunteer coordinator, see the Volunteer page, or check the calendar to get involved.